 The types of triggers that you can define are:

-- Who the customer is (what group or segment the customer belongs to)
+- Who the visitor is (what group or segment the visitor belongs to)

-- What actions the customer takes on your website
+- What actions the visitor takes on your website

 Offered action maps

-The following considerations determine whether a qualified action map is actually offered to a user:
+The following considerations determine whether a qualified action map gets offered to a visitor:

-- Priority: The action map's priority determines which action map is offered in the event that multiple action maps are qualified for a user.
+- Priority: The action map's priority determines which action map is offered in the event that multiple action maps are qualified for a visitor.

-- URL: For action maps that use web chats, you can apply an action map to specific webpages.
+- URL: For web-based actions (web chats, web messaging, and content offers), you can apply an action map to specific webpages.

 - Timing: When you select the action for an action map, you specify when the action works.

-- Activation status: An action must be active in order for it to work.
+- Activation status: An action must be active for it to work.